 Although ERP was only for the manufacturing industry before, the software has now expanded to various other sectors such as service, education, retail and wholesale, real estate, food and beverage, health, and even government.

 Every organization manages employees, buys products or services, sells or distributes something, and accounts for finances.
-An integrated ERP software will allow organizations from all industries to integrate and manage these essential functions.
+ERP software will allow organizations from all industries to integrate and manage these essential functions.

 Why is ERP Important for Your Business?

-Have you ever wondered why so many businesses are looking for Enterprise Resource Planning solutions?
+Have you ever wondered why so many businesses are looking for Enterprise Resource Planning or ERP system solutions?
 What do they need them?
 According to the latest statistical data, 81 percent of companies are in the process of implementing ERP or have successfully implemented it.
-They would never consider implementing enterprise resource planning software in the first place if the systems don’t have advantages for their businesses.
-Let’s break down the benefits of an ERP system for your business.
+They would never consider implementing an ERP system in the first place if the systems don’t have advantages for their businesses.
+Let’s break down its benefits for your business.

 1. Optimizing efficiency

 By automating complex processes, your employees can focus more on their core deliverables without bugging each other.
+Sprout social pricing plans offer automation specifically for social media scheduling, while ERP systems offer a bigger picture.
 For example, the marketing team can generate daily web traffic data without having to request it from the IT team, or the accounting team can generate sales-related reports without relying on sales managers.